 Tom is a twelve year old boy growing up in the Western Suburbs of Sydney in 1986.
-But Tom isn't like the other boys and he tries to escape the bullying he receives by immersing himself in the fantasy world of film.
+But Tom isn't like the other boys and he tries to escape bullying by immersing himself in the fantasy world of film.

-When Tom learns that he shares the same name as the great actress Katharine Hepburn's brother (who hanged himself in 1921), he decides to invent for himself a new identity.
-When his taunters realise he is destined for greatness himself, surely they will change their opinion of him.
+When Tom learns that he shares the same name as the great actress Katharine Hepburn's brother (who hanged himself in 1921), he decides to invent a new identity.
+When his taunters realise he is destined for greatness, surely they will change their opinion of him.

 "A wonderful, touching, coming-of-age novel that is raw, confronting and tender at the same time" - Better Reading

 "An engrossing and strangely charming tale... genuine and powerful...
 I will be recommending the book to everyone" - TheNile.com.au

 "Tom's ongoing struggle with the long-term cost of bullying rings true and ranges from fear, vulnerability and menace, as well as some great moments of magical thinking" - The Co-Op Bookshop